sweeneyc1/StockScreener/README.md

 Deliverables:
+The deliverable was a working stock screener written over Standard and Poor (S&P) 500 Global Industry Standard Classification data feed.

-1. StocksFinal.java - code for the project
+1. Frotend - javaFX GUI
-2. GicNode.java - class for sector tree
-3. r_gics.txt - data for the sector tree
-4. f_gic_comp.txt - data for the sector tree
-5. f_gic_secur1.txt - data for the sector tree
-6. holdings.csv - data from Excel for the holdings page
+2. Backend - r_gics.txt, f_gic_comp.txt, f_gic_secur1.txt, were all data files that were read in for the S&P 500 GICS Sector Tree.
+The holdings.csv is an Excel csv file that is read in for the holdings page
+3. Documentation - "Final Project Proposal Ideas", "Final Project Class Design".

 Plan: